pouya-codes/singularity_create_groups/README.md

                         List of the origins of the slide dataset the patches are generated from.
 Should be from ('ovcare', 'tcga', 'other').
 (For multiple origins, works for TCGA+ovcare.
 Mix of Other origins must be tested.)
                          (default: ['ovcare'])

-  --patch_location PATCH_LOCATION
-                        root directory of all patches of a study.
-The patch directory structure is '/patch_location/patch_pattern/x_y.png'.
-See --patch_pattern below.
-An example is '/projects/ovcare/classification/cchen/ml/data/local_ec_100/patches_256_sorted'
-                         (default: None)

   --patch_pattern PATCH_PATTERN
                         '/' separated words describing the directory structure of the patch paths.
 The words are ('annotation', 'subtype', 'slide', 'patch_size', 'magnification').
 A non-multiscale patch can be contained in a directory /path/to/patch/rootdir/Tumor/MMRD/VOA-1234/1_2.png so its patch_pattern is annotation/subtype/slide.
 A multiscale patch can be contained in a directory /path/to/patch/rootdir/Stroma/P53ABN/VOA-1234/10/3_400.png so its patch_pattern is annotation/subtype/slide/magnification
                          (default: annotation/subtype/slide)